 - Plot Hole: Sally uses a plane to get to Gilly after she calls requesting help; after they kill Jimmy, they somehow manage to drive from Arizona to the East Coast in a single night.
 Can be Hand Waved as A Wizard Did It, but still...

-- Portent of Doom: The chirping of the death watch beetle foretells the death of a loved one.
+- Portent of Doom: The chirping of the death watch beetle foretells the death of a lover.